Are you thinking of living in Liss?

-This year Bedales is celebrating securing places at some of the most prestigious educational institutions following the publication of A-Level results, with 90% of students securing their first-choice university.
+Bedales has celebrated securing places at some of the most prestigious educational institutions following the publication of A-Level results, with 90% of students securing their first-choice university.

 Being productive with your free time and planning ahead for family trips or perhaps a romantic getaway for two gives us something nice to look forward to plus, it makes all the hard work worthwhile.